 You won’t have to scour online for the highest-quality products either.
 We’ve listed nine of the top models available on the market today, with a mini-review and our opinion on each.

-At a Glance: Our Recommendations for Best Tailgate Grill
+At a Glance: Our Top Choices for Best Tailgating Grills

-- Weber Jumbo Joe Charcoal Grill 18 Inch Black
+- Top Pick: Weber Jumbo Joe Charcoal Grill 18 Inch Black

-- Broil King Keg 5000 Charcoal Barbecue Grill
+- Best for Tailgate Smoking: Broil King Keg 5000 Charcoal Barbecue Grill

-- Solaire Anywhere Portable Infrared Propane Gas Grill, Stainless Steel
+- Fastest Heating: Solaire Anywhere Portable Infrared Propane Gas Grill, Stainless Steel

 - Weber Q1200 Liquid Propane Grill, Red